Tusharkanta407/ANNASETU/README.md

 - Email: info@annasetu.com
 - Phone: +91 123 456 7890
-- Location: Bangalore, Karnataka, India
+- Location: Patia, Bhubaneswar, India

 ---

 ## 🙏 Acknowledgments

 - Government of India - Shree Anna Initiative
-- International Year of Millets 2023
+- International Year of Millets 2025
 - All farmers and FPOs in the millet ecosystem
 - Open-source community